-To facilitate our investment strategy of acquiring additional mortgage revenue bonds secured by multifamily apartment properties, we may acquire ownership positions in MF Properties that we expect to ultimately sell as part of a syndication of LIHTCs after the expiration of the compliance period relating to existing LIHTCs issued with respect to the MF Properties.
+To facilitate our investment strategy of acquiring additional mortgage revenue bonds secured by Residential Properties, we may acquire ownership positions in MF Properties that we expect to ultimately sell as part of a syndication of LIHTCs after the expiration of the compliance period relating to existing LIHTCs issued with respect to the MF Properties.
 Our plan is to provide mortgage financing to the new property owners at the time of a syndication of new LIHTCs in connection with a rehabilitation of these MF Properties.
 The market for LIHTC syndications may be negatively affected from time to time by economic and market conditions.
 For this and other reasons, the Partnership may not be able to sell its interests in the MF Properties after the applicable LIHTC compliance period.
 In addition, the value of the Partnership's interest in MF Properties will be affected by the economic performance of the MF Properties and other factors generally affecting the value of residential rental properties.
-As a result, the Partnership may incur a loss upon the sale of its interest in an MF Property.
-In addition, we may not be able to acquire mortgage revenue bonds on the MF Properties even if we are able to sell our interests in the MF Properties.
-During the time the Partnership owns an interest in an MF Property, any net income it receives from these MF Properties will not be exempt from federal or state income taxation.
+As a result, the Partnership may incur a loss upon the sale of its interest in an MF Properties.
+During the time the Partnership owns an interest in an MF Properties, any net income it receives from these MF Properties will not be exempt from federal or state income taxation.